3.1 When UK citizens become third-country nationals will they need permission to work?

 3.2 If permission to work is needed do any quotas apply for employing third-country nationals?

 Yes, quotas apply for employing third-country nationals.
-As mentioned above, as a temporary measure, the Federal Council has introduced a separate quota of 3,500 permits for workers from the UK, which would be valid for the period between the UK’s disorderly withdrawal from the EU and 31 December 2019.
+As mentioned above, as a temporary measure, the Federal Council has decided to introduce a separate quota of 3,500 permits for workers from the UK in the event of a no-deal Brexit in 2019; this quota might be renewed for 2020 in the event of a no-deal Brexit.

 3.3 If permission to work is needed, as of when will it be needed?

-Therefore, in the absence of any specific contingency rules or specific agreements, the status would be as follows:
+Therefore, in the hypothesis of an absence of any specific contingency rules or specific agreements, the status would be as follows:

 3.4 If permission to work is needed, what are the most common categories?